The relegation six-pointers to watch out for on Bundesliga Matchday 26

 Successive victories over Heidenheim and Union Berlin have enabled Daniel Thioune’s Bremen to pull out of the bottom three and into 13th, but there’s still plenty of work to be done if they’re to stay out of trouble.

-Those two results ended a run of 13 games without a win, meaning the Green-Whites are picking up form just in time for a tense end of season sprint to the finish.
+Those two results ended a run of 13 games without a win, meaning Werder are picking up form just in time for a tense end-of-season sprint to the finish.
 Their next challenge will see them host Mainz, who sit one point behind them and are also looking to continue their climb up the table after a difficult start to the campaign.

 While Mainz currently sit below Bremen in the standings, the table tells a different story since the arrival of Urs Fischer as head coach.
 The former Union boss has overseen 12 Bundesliga games since taking the reins at the start of December, losing just twice in that time and putting his side sixth in the table since his appointment.